A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Introduction

-where $C(\bx,\bxi) := \max\left\{ c_i(\bx,\bxi):i=1,\dots,m\right\}$, and where $\1_{A}$ is the indicator of event $A$.
-We should mention that Problem \eqref{P:CCP sample} also includes the scenario where the distribution is finite and discrete, and each event appears with probability $1/N$.
-In particular, it has been shown in \cite{luedtke2008sample,pagnoncelli2009sample} that solving Problem \eqref{P:CCP sample} can return a good approximate solution of Problem \eqref{P:CCP}.
-However, Problem \eqref{P:CCP sample} is hard to optimize due to the discreteness of the constraint.
-Note that we assume that the objective function $f$ in Problem \eqref{P:CCP sample} is a difference-of-convex (DC) function and all the functions $c_i(\cdot,\bxi)$ in the constraint are convex in Assumption \ref{AS:1}.
-Then, a natural question is whether we can utilize these structures to develop an effective algorithmic framework for solving Problem \eqref{P:CCP sample}.
-In this work, we answer this question in the affirmative.
+In this paper, we study how to utilize these particular functional structures to develop an effective algorithmic framework for solving Problem \eqref{P:CCP sample}.
 Exploiting these structures, we reformulate Problem \eqref{P:CCP sample} into a DC constrained DC problem and propose a proximal DC algorithm for solving the reformulation.
-In the literature, the existing approaches for solving Problem \eqref{P:CCP sample} generally can only prove subsequential convergence and have no iteration complexity analysis.
-In contrast with these results, we not only prove the subsequential and entire convergence to a Karush-Kuhn-Tucker (KKT) point of the proposed algorithm but also derive the iteration complexity for finding an approximate KKT point.
+In the literature, existing approaches to solving Problem \eqref{P:CCP sample} generally can only prove subsequential convergence and lack iteration complexity analysis.
+In contrast to these results, we not only prove the sequential convergence to a Karush-Kuhn-Tucker (KKT) point of the proposed algorithm but also derive the iteration complexity for finding an approximate KKT point.